 IMHO, a good story from a novelist and its adaptation by good filmmaker both play significant roles.
 A meaningful story will not only entertain audiences but also inspire them.
 Audiences will be impressed by good performers based on the depth of the roles and actors interpretations.
 The players are important when their performances are impressive.
 However without a meaningful story and without the integrated expression of the story even the best movie star’s performance will only be at entertainment level.

 e.g. the other film I reviewed, called “The Favourite Game” I almost don’t remember the actors and actresses.
 For me, other actors and actresses could equally well play those roles.
 The reason why they are not too outstanding is probably because their mother tongue is French and in the movie they have to speak English.
-But this film is still marvelous, the integrity, the meaning of the story and the scenes.
+But this film is still marvellous, the integrity, the meaning of the story and the scenes.

-Also, in another film "Femme Fatale", the leading actress Rebecca Romijn’s performance is absolutely excellent, however, in “Simone” she played a minor role as Simone’s latest stand-in and decoy.
+Also, in another film I reviewed, called “Femme Fatale“, the leading actress Rebecca Romijn’s performance is absolutely excellent, however, in “Simone” she played a minor role as Simone’s latest stand-in and decoy.
 She is not noticed by audiences at all but she is a good actress.
 The director made her role a minor one.
 No matter how superlative her performance was, she didn’t have a stage in “Simone” to show her talents.
 What if she played Simone’s role?
 I think she could also be packaged like an angel.

 There are also other parts of the film “Simone” that may be worth your attention.